People who observe more than they speak often possess these signs of emotional intelligence

 6) They are intentional with their words

-One thing I have always admired about observers is that when they do speak, people pay attention.
+One thing that stands out about observers is that when they do speak, people pay attention.

 Not because they are louder.
 Because they are more deliberate.